elucid503/elucid503/README.md

 - [Sprout](https://sprout.software)

 # My Background
-Over the past few years, I've learned multiple programming languages, but more importantly, concepts and ideas.
-I've also learned that building things and meeting other people who do the same brings me great joy.
+Over the past few years, I've learned multiple programming languages, but more importantly that building things and meeting other people who do the same brings me great joy.

 # My Work
-Lots of my free time so far has been spent working mainly on music services.
-When I'm not coding on my free time, I'm probably working on my photography hobby or (trying) to learn and do new things.
+Lots of my free time so far has been spent working mainly on non-profit hobbist apps, with some freelance work on the side.
+Other than that, I'm probably enjoying my photography hobby or (trying) to learn and do new things.

 ## Reach Out!
 Feel free to reach out to me on various platforms, my username is usually elucid503